White Sox vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Joe Ryan (8-6) will take to the mound for the Twins and make his 20th start of the season.
+- The Twins will hand the ball to Sonny Gray (4-4) for his 20th start of the season.

-- He has earned a quality start 12 times in 19 starts this season.
+- He has earned a quality start seven times in 19 starts this season.

-- In 19 starts, Ryan has pitched through or past the fifth inning 16 times.
-He has a season average of 5.9 frames per outing.
+- Gray has five starts in a row of five innings or more.

-- He has three appearances this season with zero earned runs allowed out of his 19 chances this season.
+- He has made 19 appearances and finished four of them without allowing an earned run.

 |Opponent